AI & You: The Absolute Basics

 Should I be worried about AI?

 It is normal to have questions about new technology.
-The Singapore government has set up guidelines to make sure AI is used safely and fairly.
+The government services has set up guidelines to make sure AI is used safely and fairly.
 AI is a tool — like a calculator or a map app.
 Used carefully, it can save time and help with many tasks.
 Stay curious, ask questions, and do not rely on it for decisions that really matter.